ibm-cloud-docs/vpc/instance_metadata_vpc_configure.md

 ```
 {:pre}

-## Exchange a JSON web token for an IAM token
+## Exchange a metadata service access token for an IAM token
 {: #imd-token-exchange}

 To access IBM Cloud IAM-enabled services in the account, you can exchange the access token for an IAM token using trusted profile information.
 After you exchange the token, it functions as the original token for the instance metadata service and can be used to access IAM-enabled services, such as Cloud Object Storage, Cloud Database Service, as well as the VPC APIs.
 You can re-use the token multiple times for either service.

-You exchange the token with an IAM token by invoking a `POST` request within the virtual machine.
+You exchange the access token with an IAM token by invoking a `POST` request within the virtual machine.
 The request specifies the token variable and creates a [trusted profile](/docs/vpc?topic=vpc-imd-trusted-profile-metadata) within IAM.
 This exchanges the access token with an IAM token linked to the trusted profile.

 To exchange a token, make a call like this: